-All the above data are displayed in “Fuel Traffic” report, that also shows the difference between the fuel spent by the filling station and received by the tank to detect thefts during fillings.
+All the above data are displayed in the “Fuel Traffic” report, which also shows the difference between the fuel spent by the filling station and received by the tank to detect thefts during fillings.

 At the last stage, IT Spec faced the human factor.